openregister/govuk-registers-api-client/README.md

 ## Collections

-The majority of the methods available in the `RegisterClient` (described in more detail in the next section) return one of three types of collection object.
+The majority of the methods available in the `RegisterClient` return one of three types of collection object.
 These collections all include `Enumerable` and implement the `each` method.

 ### EntryCollection